-- Increases of approximately \$10.8 million, \$25.2 million, and \$1.0 million, respectively, for zanubrutinib, tislelizumab, and lifirafenib, partially offset by a decrease of approximately \$1.5 million for pamiparib.
-The expense increases were primarily due to the expansion of clinical trials for these candidates, including the initiation or continuation of pivotal trials. - Increase of approximately \$0.3 million in external spending for our non-clinical-stage programs, primarily related to manufacturing costs for pre-commercial activities and costs associated with our preclinical candidates.
+- Increases of approximately \$23.3 million, \$26.7 million, respectively, for zanubrutinib and tislelizumab.
+The expense increases were primarily due to the continued enrollment and expansion of pivotal clinical trials for zanubrutinib and tislelizumab. - External spending for our non-clinical-stage programs was primarily related to manufacturing costs for pre-commercial activities and costs associated with our preclinical candidates.